DilanCF/CMSC412_notes/lecture/Lecture15.md

 Must every segment of my process be resident @ exec time?
 * No

-If we are executing in seg.1 and using memory in seg.
+* If we are executing in seg.1 and using memory in seg.
 2 at one time, we don't care about the rest of the segments
+  * ONly if we make refs. t th nuusd segments do we need them to be available

+Our logical address space can become exceedongly large due to this

+LImitations of segmentaiton: Segments are variable length
+* must know it length

+Need to worry about mem management
+* Loading problem (1st fit, worst fit, etc.)

+How to avoid external fragmentation?
+* Unsuded space that is not contiguos
+* com up with structur that all borken spaces could be filled, then we could do so.

+internal frag
+* Unused pace within allocated block

+1. split phys memory into segments
+2. Make sure every segment is of same size
+3. Each segment will occupy all the holes

+THis is good, but will result in internal fragmentation

+How to avoid this?

+Decrease size of each blobk, more pages needed
+* This results in les internal frag

 ![Alt text](img/Lecture15/image-43.png)

+View the linear address space as a sequence of blocks of equal size

+~32:00 He starts writing on the board about Logical address space and how to index through them

 ![Alt text](img/Lecture15/image-44.png)